CodyRichter/CheckoutEWB/readme.md

 ### Importing/Exporting Data
 In order to import data into the program, make a file named "data.csv" and place it in the same directory as the executable jar file (e.g. if the jar file is in Downloads, place the data.csv file in Downloads too).
-The
+The program will load the user/item data directly into the program when you go to File -> Load.

 ## User Interface